 OJT has four key concepts that the instructor should keep in mind.

 - It is most effective if the skills being learned relate to a specific job.
-A job is a series of tasks and their related skills arranged purposefully in order to accomplish a performance goal.
+A job is a series of tasks and their related skills arranged purposefully to accomplish a performance goal.

 - It is most effective if it is organized in sessions.
 The content of each session must be based on adult learning principles.